jakobroenn02/AssaultCube-Internal/README.md

 ./tuiapp   # Linux/macOS development (no injection)
 ```

 On Windows, run `tuiapp.exe` from a terminal.
-The program clears the console, loads configuration, opens the MySQL pool, and starts the Bubble Tea program.【F:main.go†L1-L160】
+The program clears the console, loads configuration, opens the MySQL pool, and starts the Bubble Tea program.

 ## TUI Flow & Controls

 ### Global
 - `q` or `Ctrl+C`: quit the application.
-- `esc`: navigate backwards (logout from dashboard, return to menu, etc.).【F:main.go†L32-L160】
+- `esc`: navigate backwards (logout from dashboard, return to menu, etc.).

 ### Menu
-- Use arrow keys or `j/k` to move between **Login** and **Register**, `Enter` to select.【F:views/menu.go†L1-L160】
+- Use arrow keys or `j/k` to move between **Login** and **Register**, `Enter` to select.

 ### Login & Register
 - `Tab` / `Shift+Tab` / `Up` / `Down`: change focused field.
 - `Enter`: submit when the button is focused.
-Errors are displayed inline if validation fails or credentials are wrong.【F:views/login.go†L1-L200】【F:views/register.go†L1-L200】
+Errors are displayed inline if validation fails or credentials are wrong.

 ### Dashboard
 - Choose **Load Assault Cube**, **Reset Password**, or **Logout** with arrow keys and `Enter`.
-Logging out clears session state before returning to the main menu.【F:views/dashboard.go†L1-L120】【F:main.go†L40-L160】
+Logging out clears session state before returning to the main menu.

 ### Load Assault Cube
 - `Enter` or `l`: scan common installation paths for `ac_client.exe` and verify a SHA-256 checksum against `knownVersions`.
 - `s`: launch the game and inject the trainer when a valid executable is found.
-Status, errors, and trainer hotkeys are rendered in the view.【F:views/loadassaultcube.go†L1-L310】
+Status, errors, and trainer hotkeys are rendered in the view.

 ### Reset Password
 - `Tab` / `Shift+Tab` / arrow keys: switch between password inputs.
 - `Enter`: submit the reset once the button is focused.
-The model validates the current password, enforces a minimum length, and writes the new hash back to MySQL.【F:views/resetpassword.go†L1-L202】
+The model validates the current password, enforces a minimum length, and writes the new hash back to MySQL.

 ### Customizing the Look & Feel
 - Update the shared Lipgloss palette and widget styles in `views/styles.go` to tweak colors, borders, and focus/blur states for inputs and buttons across the entire interface.【F:views/styles.go†L1-L80】
-- Adjust menu labels or navigation prompts by editing `views/menu.go`, which controls the initial screen and its keyboard bindings.【F:views/menu.go†L1-L120】
+- Adjust menu labels or navigation prompts by editing `views/menu.go`, which controls the initial screen and its keyboard bindings.

 ## Updating Known Game Versions